Emergent times in holographic duality: Emergent type III algebras at finite temperature

 We will discuss in the next subsection that the type III$_1$ structure of $\sY_R, \sY_L$ is also required by the duality of $\sY_R, \sY_L$ with the bulk algebras $\tilde \sY_R, \tilde \sY_L$.

+The complete spectrum of $\rho (\om, q)$ is stronger than the continuous spectrum required to have a type III$_1$ algebraic structure for $\sY_R, \sY_L$.
+We believe the complete spectrum is necessary for the half-sided modular inclusion/translation structure to be discussed in Sec.~\ref{sec:ext} (which will play an important role in later parts of the paper), but we will not attempt a rigorous proof here.

-We emphasize that the complete spectrum is possible only in the large $N$ limit.
+We emphasize that a continuous spectrum is possible only in the large $N$ limit.
 CFT on $S^{d-1}$ has a discrete energy spectrum, i.e. the sums $m,n$ in~\eqref{ehkl} are literally discrete.
 As a result, at finite $N$, the spectral function $\rho$ is supported on only discrete values of $\om = E_{mn}$.
 In the large $N$ limit (for $T>T_{HP}$), the dominant contributions to the sums in~\eqref{ehkl} come from states with energies of $O(N^2)$, where the density of states is $e^{O(N^2)}$.
-If $\sO$ has nonzero matrix elements between generic states with energy differences $E_{mn} \sim O(N^0)$, a complete spectrum results in the large $N$ limit.
+If $\sO$ has nonzero matrix elements between generic states with energy differences $E_{mn} \sim O(N^0)$, a continuous spectrum results in the large $N$ limit.
 In contrast, for $T < T_{HP}$, the dominant contributions to the sums in~\eqref{ehkl} come from states with energies of $O(N^0)$, where the density of states is $O(N^0)$, which leads to a discrete spectrum for $\rho$.
+It is interesting to understand what is responsible for the emergence of the complete spectrum on the gravity side.
 From the bulk perspective, the complete spectrum can be attributed to the existence of an event horizon which results in a continuum of modes for both signs of $\om$.
 The emergent complete spectrum in the large $N$ limit for $T > T_{HP}$ was emphasized before in~\cite{Festuccia:2005pi} as a possible reason for the emergence of a bulk horizon and singularity in holography.

-The complete spectrum of finite temperature spectral functions and thus the emergent type III$_1$ structure may not be restricted to strong coupling.
+The complete spectrum of finite temperature spectral functions responsible for the emergent type III$_1$ structure may not be restricted to strong coupling.
 In~\cite{Festuccia:2006sa} it was argued that a complete spectrum may arise generically for a matrix-type theory in the large $N$ limit even at weak coupling (see also~\cite{Iizuka:2008hg,Iizuka:2008eb}).
-A complete spectrum should also arise in the SYK model.
+A complete spectrum may also arise in the SYK model yielding an emergent type III$_1$ algebra in the large $N$ limit.

-The boundary theory on $\RR^{1,d-1}$ is always in the high temperature phase for any nonzero temperature and thus the corresponding $\sY_R, \sY_L$ should be type III$_1$ at any nonzero temperature.